Shearing approach to gauge-invariant Trotterization: Discussion

-The operators studied in this work are important for compact U(1) gauge theories, but the shearing method's applicability could be broader.
-Key features that made the gauge invariant transitions tractable were the simultaneously diagonalizable constraints (guaranteeing basis states that can each be identified as allowed or unallowed nodes), and the Cartesian structure of the truncated quantum numbers (which unitarily maps into itself under cyclic shears).
-Kogut-Susskind-like \cite{kogut.susskindHamiltonianFormulation75} formulations of nonabelian, SU(2) lattice gauge theory share neither of these: Gauss's law has noncommuting color components, and angular momentum quantum numbers $\{j,m_L,m_R\}$ on links have a staggered pyramidal structure that does not naturally truncate to a box-like grid.
-The loop-string-hadron formulation of SU(2) lattice gauge theory \cite{raychowdhury.strykerLoopString20}, however, should be suitable for applications of shears because the same gauge invariant physics is encoded using strictly Abelian flux constraints and naturally-Cartesian quantum numbers.
+The operators studied in this work are important for compact U(1) gauge theories, but the shearing method's applicability is in fact broader.
+Key features that made the gauge-invariant transitions tractable were the simultaneously diagonalizable constraints (guaranteeing basis states that can each be identified as allowed or unallowed nodes), and the Cartesian structure of the truncated quantum numbers (which unitarily maps into itself under cyclic shears).
+Kogut-Susskind-based \cite{Kogut:1974ag} formulations of non-Abelian, SU(2) lattice gauge theory share neither of these: Gauss's law has noncommuting color components, and angular momentum quantum numbers $\{j,m_L,m_R\}$ on links have a staggered pyramidal structure that does not naturally truncate to a boxlike grid.
+The loop-string-hadron formulation of SU(2) lattice gauge theory \cite{Raychowdhury:2019iki}, however, is ideally suited for applications of shears because the same gauge-invariant states are encoded using strictly Abelian flux constraints and naturally Cartesian quantum numbers.
+Following the original version of this manuscript, Ref.~\cite{Davoudi:2022xmb} has been published, which demonstrates the usage of shears in such an application to SU(2) lattice gauge theory.

 Local gauge symmetries are most celebrated for their key role in defining the Standard Model of particle physics.
-The potential for simulating the Standard Model Hamiltonian efficiently, and with all known symmetries intact, will be an important clue as to whether or not our own universe could be a simulation \cite{beane.davoudi.eaConstraintsUniverse14} and further our insight into its intrinsic informational complexity.
-Could it be that optimal gauge invariant algorithms actually scale worse than optimal non-gauge invariant ones when it comes to extracting observables or to nonabelian gauge groups?
+The potential for simulating the Standard Model Hamiltonian efficiently, and with all known symmetries intact, will be an important clue as to whether or not our own universe could be a simulation \cite{Beane:2012rz} and further our insight into its intrinsic informational complexity.
+Could it be that optimized gauge-invariant simulation protocols ultimately cost fewer resources than optimized gauge-violating protocols?
+Intuition would suggest the opposite---that imposing the extra constraint ought to increase costs---yet empirical findings suggest that the principle of gauge invariance can act as a guide to finding more efficient protocols \cite{Davoudi:2022xmb}.